Green Corn Festival

 Even after the Green Corn Festival, some corn was left on the stalk to additionally ripen, to help the drying process.
 Dried corn and dried corn meal were both very important staple items to help these early people eat well through the long winter ahead.

-Boiled Corn Bread: The Iroquois Indians made a wonderful boiled corn bread.
+Boiled Corn Bread: The Iroquois Native Americans made a wonderful boiled corn bread.
 They made flour by pounding corn into flour.
 To make bread, they mixed water with corn flour.
 Sometimes cooked beans were added, or berries or nuts.
 The bread was kneaded and formed into small loaves.
 The loaves were dropped into boiling water and cooked until the bread floated.
 Boiled corn bread was served both hot and cold.
 They also used the same bread mix to bake bread by putting it on clay tablets in the fire.
 They used sunflower oil to fry bread.
 Click here for the Recipe for Iroquois Corn Bread.